 The BS in Psychology requires a total of 60 credit hours.
 Students must complete 17 courses, with most courses consisting of three (3) credits.

-Prior to declaring a BS in Psychology major, students must complete the following five courses with a minimum 2.5 GPA:
+Students must complete the following five courses with a minimum 2.5 GPA:

-Once admitted to the program, students must complete an additional 12 courses:
+Students must complete an additional 12 courses:

 At least three upper-level classes (300- or 400-level) must be taken at the University at Buffalo.